 Who to give to?

 Finding who to give to is a more nuanced problem than finding the money.
 It’s an enormous undertaking to find deserving candidates.
-We don’t have a great system for those looking to simply write a check rather than diving deep into the project’s commit history.
-(I’ll write up some research I’ve done on 501(c)(3)s soon.)
-There a few approaches that have seemed to work:
+Because Bitcoin has no central foundation or trusted center, we don’t have a great system for those looking to simply write a check rather than diving deep into the project’s commit history.
+(See post on Bitcoin 501(c)(3)s) There are a few approaches that have seemed to work:

 The main pitfall of these approaches for funders is that it still takes work to find people or orgs aligned with how you’d want the money to be distributed.
 Finding people who know the landscape is difficult, and then you still have to trust that they will sniff out the deserving parties.